University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/evolutionary.md

 help mcmc
 ```

-You can see here that the default analysis runs for 1,000,000 iterations, retaining every 500th iteration for tree reconstruction.
+You can see here that the default analysis runs for 1,000,000 iterations, samping every 500th iteration for tree reconstruction.
 You can also see that the first 25% of samples are discarded by default.

 We don't have enough time to run for 1x10^6 generations, we want to see the convergence behaviour and we want to specify the output file name (again `<num>` is the model subtitution type number), so start the analysis with the following command.